dakotadavis58/ssh-manager-cli/README.md

 ssh-manager connect
 ```

+Select the desired batch file from the list to initiate the connection.

 ## Options

-- `--destination, -d`: Specify a different folder for SSH batch files temporarily.
-This does not change the stored configuration.
+- `--destination, -d`: Temporarily specify a different folder for SSH batch files.
+This does not alter the stored configuration.

+## Benefits of Using SSH CLI Helper

+- **Efficiency**: Automates repetitive tasks, saving time and reducing errors.
+- **Convenience**: Centralizes SSH connection management in a single tool.
+- **Scalability**: Easily manage multiple server connections without manual setup.

 ## License

 This project is licensed under the MIT License.

+## Conclusion

+SSH CLI Helper is a powerful tool for anyone who frequently connects to remote servers.
+By automating the setup and connection process, it enhances productivity and reduces the potential for errors.
+Whether you're a developer, system administrator, or IT professional, this tool is designed to make your workflow more efficient and enjoyable.